Gardening With Arthritis: Tips for Preventing Joint Pain

 Enabling gardens, which are used by many doctors as a form of physical, mental and social therapy, are specifically designed to be accessible to people with specific needs and limitations.
 They key for people with arthritis is to keep your garden within easy reach.

 With just a few adjustments, you can do it on any scale and indulge your preference for flowers, vegetables or landscaping plants.
 Start by identifying any potential limitations and finding a way around each one.
-Here are a few ideas:
+Here are a few ideas.

 Take Your Garden to a Higher Level

-Raised beds can be made permanent, held up by wood, brick, or stone walls that will stay in place long-term.
-Consider hiring someone to help with the initial installation; once in place, the garden is yours to plant and enjoy!
+Raised beds can be made permanent, held up by wood, brick or stone walls that will stay in place long-term.
+Consider hiring someone to help with the initial installation; once in place, the garden is yours to plant and enjoy.

 Use Joint-Friendly Tools

 Buy a kneeling pad or even a scooter wagon you can sit on while weeding.
 This will prevent you from having to stoop or bend but be sure to stand up and stretch out from time to time.
+With other joint-friendly tools, you can enjoy gardening with less pain.

 Practice Correct Posture